netg5/airport-management/README.md

 ## Authentication
 To access any resource authentication should be performed.
 By performing this request with such a parameters access_token is retrieved.
-After authentication we have an access resource by providing access_token
+After authentication we have an access for resources providing an access_token
 * URL: `http://localhost:8080/auth-api/oauth/token`
+* Method: `POST`
 * Content-Type: `application/x-www-form-urlencoded`
 * Content-Options: `username=USERNAME&password=PASSWORD&grant_type=GRANT_TYPE`